Southward along the Mekong River

 Old Wat, Luang Prabang.

-20 Responses to “Southward along the Mekong River”
+20 Replies to “Southward along the Mekong River”

 Almost home. well USA and beyond.
 Sooner than last expected eh?
 Be safe.
 Happy New Year.